deepomicslab/LocalHGT/README.md

 ```

 ### 3. source code install with self-build environment
-Third, obtain the source code from github, install the dependencies by yourself (which are listed at the bottom in `Dependencies` section), and then install
+Third, obtain the source code from github, install the dependencies (listed at the bottom in `Dependencies` section), and then install
 ```
 make
 python3 setup.py install